a-karma/Bogor_Workshop/DAY_1/Session1.md

 Press Q to exit.
 ```

-As the name suggests, this file contains some random DNA sequences of different length stored in a commonly used format for this kind of data.
+As the name suggests, this file contains some random DNA sequences of different length stored in a fasta format (a very common format DNA analysis).

 As you can see, each entry consists of two lines: a header (with the sequence identifier) and a second line containing the actual sequence.
-Thus, if we were wondering how many DNA sequences are present in that file, we can just run:
+Lets calculate how many lines are in this fasta file:
 ```sh
 wc -l random.fasta
 ```
-and divide this number by two.
+This gives us the total number of lines.
+Divide this number by two and you'll get the number of sequences.

-Now, let’s look at the first 7 entries which correspond to the first 14 lines of the file.
+Now, let’s look at the first 7 sequences which correspond to the first 14 lines of the file.
 We can easily print them on screen using:
 ```sh
 head -14 random.fasta
 ```
+The `head` command is a fundamental tool in Bash scripting used to display the first portion of a file's contents.
+It's commonly used to quickly preview the beginning of a file or check for specific information at the start.

-If instead we were interested in the last 4 entries, we could have run:
+If instead we were interested in the last 4 entries, we would use:
 ```sh
 tail -8 random.fasta
 ```
+The tail command is a versatile tool in Bash scripting used to display the last portion of a file's contents.
+It's commonly used to quickly review the end of a file, check for recent changes, or monitor log files in real time.

-Or we could a combination of these two commands to extract a contiguous block of sequence:
+We could a combination of these two commands to extract set of sequence in the middle of the file:
 ```sh
 head -20 random.fasta | tail -4
 ```